noncombatant/robotfindskitten/README.md

 can use and build on.
 The standard library is documented in Unix’ _manual pages_ (or “man pages” for short).

-On Mac OS X with Xcode, the manual pages are part of the Xcode install; on Ubuntu and other Debian-based systems, you may have to install a package to get
+On macOS with Xcode, the manual pages are part of the Xcode install; on Ubuntu and other Debian-based systems, you may have to install a package to get them:
-them: `sudo apt-get install manpages-dev`.
+`sudo apt-get install manpages-dev`.

 To read the manual page for a given function, open a Terminal window and type `man 3 foo` at the shell prompt, where `foo` is the name of a C library function